What is SEND?

 - What training and experience have the staff supporting children with Special Educational Needs and/or Disabilities had or having?

 Four teachers and 4 TAs received training in Every Child a Reader.
 BILT delivered individually tailored training as did ASCSS.
-2012-13 Training was held in Use of Numicon, Use of Makaton.
-Teachers received restrant training and 2 TAs received learning mentor training.
+2018-19 Refresher training was held in Use of Numicon, Use of Makaton.
+Teachers received restraint training and 4 TAs received learning mentor training.

 Some teachers, INAs and TAs received Hearing Impairment Awareness training.